RBelachew/AndroidAppRemoteControlJoystick/README.md

    *views folder:\
 -Joystick class- a class which determines all components that joystick needs.\
 -VerticalSeekBar class- a class which declares custom of vertical seek bar (for the throttle).\
--MainActivity class- a class which holds a field of a ViewModel and updates it about values the 'view' get from user (ip/port and throttle/rudder/elevator/aileron).\
+-MainActivity class- a class which updates the ViewModel about values the user sends (ip/port and throttle/rudder/elevator/aileron).\
    *res/layout folder:\
 -activity_main.xml- the xml file which holds the display of the android application.